 How You Can Affect Your Ohio Paycheck

-If you want a bigger Ohio paycheck there are several steps you can take.
-You can fill out a new W-4 form so that you’re taking more allowances.
-This will decrease the amount your employer withholds and thus make each paycheck bigger, but if you’re having too little money withheld you’ll owe more at tax time.
+If you want a bigger Ohio paycheck, there are several steps you can take.
+For starters, you can fill out a new W-4 form so that you’re taking more allowances.
+This will decrease the amount your employer withholds and thus make each paycheck bigger.
+Just remember that you’ll have a bill during tax season if you don’t withhold enough throughout that year.

-Another option to increase the size of your Ohio paycheck is to seek supplemental wages, such as commissions, overtime, bonus pay, etc. The tax withholding rate on supplemental wages in Ohio starts at 3.5%.
+Another option to increase the size of your Ohio paycheck is to seek supplemental wages, such as commissions, overtime, bonus pay, etc. The tax withholding rate on supplemental wages is a flat 3.5%.

 Ohio Top Income Tax Rate